alex-susi/baseball_proj_1/README.md

 ## EDA
-* I looked at the relationship between RE24 and DEF or UZR/150 for players by position
+* I looked at the relationship between RE24 and DEF (Catchers) or UZR/150 (non-Catchers) for players grouped by position
 * I only wanted to look at players that started or played in a significant portion of the season so I filtered the data to include players with at least 300 plate appearances and 300 innings played in the field
 * Then I grouped players by position and looked at average RE24, average DEF or UZR/150, and average salary